qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/OrganizationApi.md

 - **Accept**: Not defined

 <a name="updateOrganization"></a>
-# **updateOrganization**
-> Organization updateOrganization(organizationId, organization)

-Updates one or more properties of an organization.
+## **PUT** /organization/{organizationId}

 Updates one or more properties of an organization.
 Only web-app administrators (if they have the correct access rights) can access this end-point.

 ### Parameters